How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 Remember the 30 Percent Rule

 Don’t go all googly-eyed when you see your first freelance cheque.
-Remember: taxes aren’t taken out.
-Accountants recommend squirrelling away 30% of each cheque for taxes —which you’ll most likely pay quarterly.
-Make sure you don’t forget and spend some of it: set up a separate savings account that’s only for taxes.
+Remember: Taxes aren’t taken out.
+Accountants recommend squirreling away 30% of each cheque for taxes—which you’ll have to pay annually by 31st January of the following year.
+Set up a separate savings account that’s only for taxes.
 And remember: Don’t touch that money, it’s not yours!

-So get Quicken or Mint or whatever money management software du jour you like — I prefer a good old-fashioned spreadsheet — and comb through bank and credit card statements to get an idea of where your money goes.
+So get Emma or Money Dashboard or whatever money-management software du jour you like and comb through bank and credit-card statements to get an idea of where your money goes.

-“Look, you may think that you don't have money to put towards savings, but if you look closely at where your money is going, chances are you’ll see some opportunity,” Golden, of Smart About Money, says.
-“Take your time and do it over a couple of months — it's tedious, but our spending habits vary.”
+“Look, you may think that you don’t have money to put towards savings, but if you look closely at where your money is going, chances are you’ll see some opportunity,” Paul Golden, of Smart About Money, says.
+“Take your time and do it over a couple of months—it’s tedious, but our spending habits vary.”

-If you do nothing else, try to max out contributions to both your TFSA and your RRSP.
-The limit for your TFSA is $5,500 for 2017; the limit for an RRSP is 18% of your income up to a total contribution of $26,010.
-It's in your best interest in the longterm not to leave any of that money on the table.
+If you do nothing else, try to max out contributions to both your ISA and your pension (whether it's through work or a self-invested pension like Wealthsimple!).
+The limit for your ISA is £20,000 for 2019; the limit for your pension is 100% of your income up to a total contribution of £40,000.
+It's in your best interest in the long term not to leave any of that money on the table.
 Set up an account right now so you have no excuse not to contribute to it.
-(Wealthsimple, we humbly submit, has the best, simplest TSFAs and RRSPs.
-Get started here.)
-Which kind of account should you prioritize?
+(Wealthsimple, we humbly submit, allows you to sign up in less than five minutes here).
+Which kind of account should you prioritise?
 More on this in a moment.

-And if you earn enough to have maxed out your retirement accounts and still have more you can save?
-Time to open a taxed investment account.
+And if you earn enough to have maxed out your tax-efficient accounts and still have more you can save?
+Time to open a personal investment account.

-The best way to do that is to automatically set cash aside from every cheque you get.
-Medows says 10% is a good place to start — you can ratchet up that percentage as your annual income (hopefully) increases.
+First, make it a priority to set aside a portion of every check you get.
+Jonathan Medows says 10% is a good place to start; you can ratchet up that percentage as your annual income (hopefully) increases.
 “Our aspiration is 25%,” he says.
-“That might not be realistic in the short term, but remember: you need a lot of money for retirement.”
+“That might not be realistic in the short term, but remember: You need a lot of money for retirement.”

+In the UK, a good rule of thumb for retirement savings is to start out by contributing half your age - as a percentage - when you start making contributions to your pension.
+So, if you start stashing away money at 25 (smart you!), you should be aiming to contribute 12.5% of your salary every year until you hit retirement.

-Again, key is to take it out automatically, just like an employer would.
-If you have a semi-regular gig, and know for certain you’ll make at least a certain amount each month, set up an automatic deduction through a firm like Wealthsimple.
+Again, the key is to take it out automatically, just like an employer would.
+If you have a semi-regular gig, and know for certain you’ll make at least a certain amount each month, set up a direct debit.
 Take the decision out of your own hands as much as possible.

-If you think you’re “bad at saving,” join the club!
+You think you’re bad at saving, join the club!
 It’s human nature.
-A nice bottle of rye feels far more thrilling than putting forty-seven dollars into your retirement account.
+A nice bottle of whiskey feels far more thrilling than putting forty-seven pounds into your pension account.
 But we’re here to tell you that there are tricks to beat your inner spending demons.

 “At their core, people are vulnerable to self-control issues.
-The desire for immediate gratification often overwhelms the need to do long term planning,” Hershin, the behavioral psychologist, explains.
+The desire for immediate gratification often overwhelms the need for long-term planning,” Hersh Shefrin, the behavioural psychologist, explains.
 “The most effective way of dealing with that issue is to use what are called external roles.”
-External roles are essentially someone or something else that makes you do the thing you want to do (e.g. automatic deduction) – they work because they remove discretion and minimize the need to have to repeatedly face temptation and overcome it.
-Your employer taking out money for your Group RRSP every month is an example of an effective external role.
-“In a gig economy it's harder to get external roles,” Shefrin says.
+External roles are essentially someone or something that makes you do the thing you want to do (e.g. direct debits).
+They work because they remove discretion and minimise the need to have to repeatedly face temptation and overcome it.
+Your employer taking out money for your pension every month is an example of an effective external role.
+“In a gig economy, it’s harder to get external roles,” Shefrin says.
 When you work for yourself, no one’s making you do what’s good for you, so you have to force yourself.

 How do you introduce external roles into your spending habits?
 Here are two “games” you can play.